jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * Excel and SQL(BigQuery) were used for analysis and Tableau for visualization.

 ## Executive Summary
 * Gross sales surged in 2020, the first year of the Covid-19 pandemic, with a peak at $1.3M and then declined gradually in 2021 and sharply in 2022 to the pre-pandeic level.
-AOV and order count also followed the similar trends, except for the fact that order count continued increasing in 2021.
 A granular examination of monthly trends reveals underperformance in Q4 2022 even compared to the pre-pandemic level.
-* The month-over-month sales growth rate was volitle each year, not limited to the pandemic years, and seaonally, decreases in February and October and increases in September, November, and December were noticeable.
+* The month-over-month sales growth rate was volitle each year, not just limited to the pandemic years, and this could be related to seaonality: decreases in February and October vs. increases in September, November, and December.
 * The most popular products were 27in 4K Gaming Monitor, Apple Airpods Headphone, and Macbook Air Notebook.
 On the other hand, Bose Soundsport Headphone and Apple iPhone failed to meet sales expectations.
 * North America was the largest market in terms of both gross sales and order count while APAC's highest AOV and sales growth in 2020 suggests a strong underlying potential.
 * loyalty: